Hue and Cry (band)

-Hue and Cry is a Scottish pop duo formed in 1983 in Coatbridge, Scotland by the brothers Pat Kane and Greg Kane.
+Hue and Cry are a Scottish pop duo formed in 1983 in Coatbridge by the brothers Pat Kane and Greg Kane.
 The duo are best known for their 1987 single "Labour of Love".

 Career

 Their first single "Here Comes Everybody" was released on a small Glasgow-based independent label, Stampede, in 1986.
-While not a hit, it attracted the interest of Virgin Records' subsidiary Circa who signed the duo in 1986.
+While not a hit, it attracted the interest of Virgin Records's subsidiary Circa which signed the duo in 1986.
 Their debut single for Circa was "I Refuse".
 Their second single and biggest hit was "Labour of Love" from the debut album Seduced and Abandoned.
-Other hits included "Looking for Linda" and "Violently (Your Words Hit Me)" – both from their second album Remote.
+Other hits included "Looking for Linda" and "Violently (Your Words Hit Me)" — both from their second album Remote.

 In the 1990s, the brothers embarked upon a period of musical experimentation.
-Their 1991 album Stars Crash Down embraced folk, country, Latin and quartet jazz.
-Truth and Love (1992) was released on the brothers' own short-lived label, Fidelity.
-Hue and Cry had a brief chart revival in 1993 with the release of the Circa compilation album Labours of Love – The Best of Hue and Cry, which included a Joey Negro remix of "Labour of Love".
+Their 1991 album Stars Crash Down embraced folk, country, Latin, and quartet jazz.
+Truth and Love (1992) was released on the brothers' own short-lived label Fidelity.
+Hue and Cry had a brief chart revival in 1993 with the release of the Circa compilation album Labour of Love – The Best of Hue and Cry, which included a Joey Negro remix of "Labour of Love".

 1994 saw a collaboration with jazz arranger and composer, Richard Niles.
 This produced the album Showtime! and the single "Just Say You Love Me".
 Pat Kane continued to work with Niles sporadically on live concerts for BBC Radio 2 with the BBC Big Band.
-In 1996 Hue and Cry signed to the Scottish jazz and classical record label, Linn Records, for an intended trilogy of albums.
+In 1996, Hue and Cry signed to the Scottish jazz and classical record label, Linn Records, for an intended trilogy of albums.
 First came JazzNotJazz, an album that mixed jazz with non-jazz sounds.
 The album was recorded in a week during the Glasgow Jazz Festival, enlisting the services of some of the jazz musicians visiting the city.
-They included Michael Brecker (tenor sax) and Randy Brecker (trumpet) – who had played on the Remote album – as well as guitarist Mike Stern (sidesman with Miles Davis), drummer Danny Gottlieb (Pat Metheny) and saxophonist Tommy Smith.
+They included Michael Brecker (tenor sax) and Randy Brecker (trumpet) — who had played on the Remote album — as well as guitarist Mike Stern (sidesman with Miles Davis), drummer Danny Gottlieb (Pat Metheny), and saxophonist Tommy Smith.

-Next Move (1999) featured drum 'n' bass, R&B and Nuyorican Latin-funk.
-The album contained a cover of Prince's "Sign 'O' the Times", which they stripped bare and built up again as an aggressive bebop number.
-The intended third album on Linn Records was never produced, as the brothers concentrated on their solo projects – Pat with his writing and solo performing, and Greg with his music production.
+Next Move (1999) featured drum and bass, R&B, and Nuyorican Latin-funk.
+The album contained a cover of Prince's "Sign O' the Times", which they stripped bare and built up again as an aggressive bebop number.
+The intended third album on Linn Records was never produced, as the brothers concentrated on their solo projects — Pat with his writing and solo performing, and Greg with his music production.